profitphil/Qraffle-Smart-Contract-Proposal/README.md

 2. Select a raffle
 3. Send entries (no limit)
 4. Watch for raffle completion
-5. If selected, prize is sent automatically
+5. If selected, prize(Qubic or assets) is sent automatically by Qraffle SC
 6. Webhook with raffle results
 7. Tangible prizes require wallet ownership verification and shipping details